 B. Context of Related Passages

 The OT subsequently takes the name Yahweh for granted and does not allude again to the more enigmatic self-designations that Yahweh uses with Moses.
 “Yahweh” is simply a name, with reference, but not with a meaning independent of that reference.
-It is the fact that Yahweh is the God of Abraham, Isaac, and Jacob that spells out its significance (Davies, Exodus 1–18, 1:278).
+It is the fact that Yahweh is the God of Abraham, Isaac, and Jacob that spells out its significance (G. I. Davies,).
 Perhaps the complexity and jerkiness of 3:13–15 are a sign of a process of reflection and rethinking about the name, but there is little indication of such reflection and rethinking elsewhere in the OT.
 Something similar is true about “El Shadday” (6:2), which is also simply a name.
 The OT sometimes works with the possible resonances of this name, as suggesting fruitfulness (shad means breast; Gen 49:25) or destroyer (shadad means to destroy; Isa 13:6).
 But in itself Shadday is simply a name, like Yahweh, the first being distinctively the name by which Abraham, Isaac, and Jacob knew God, the second the name by which Israelites knew the same God.
 El Shadday is God’s name in the era of promise; Yahweh is God’s name as the era of fulfillment dawns (Childs).
 Moses could not perform signs by the name of Shadday, only by the name of Yahweh (Ibn Ezra).

 An anticipation of Yahweh’s self-revelation to Moses features in a revelation to Jacob: “I am Yahweh, the God of Abraham your father and the God of Isaac: The country that you are lying on, I will give to you and to your offspring.… There, I am with you” (Gen 28:13, 15; see also 26:3, 24; 31:3).
 Moses later reminds the Israelites that God is taking them into Canaan “in order to fulfill the word that Yahweh promised to your ancestors, to Abraham, to Isaac, and to Jacob” (Deut 9:5).
 And subsequently he urges: “Choose life” and live in commitment to him, “because that is your life and your length of days to live on the land that Yahweh promised to your ancestors, to Abraham, to Isaac, and to Jacob, to give them” (Deut 30:19–20).
 When the people have brought their gifts for the building of the temple, David urges: “Yahweh, God of Abraham, Isaac, and Israel, our ancestors, keep this for all time as the inclination of the thoughts in your people’s mind” (1 Chr 29:18).
 Elijah, at his confrontation with the Baal prophets, urges: “Yahweh, God of Abraham, Isaac, and Israel, today it should be acknowledged that you are God in Israel and I am your servant” (1 Kgs 18:36).
 He implies something similar to the concern David expresses: the people need the God of their ancestors to be active not only in fulfilling his promise to give them the country, but in himself safeguarding their faithfulness.
 Hezekiah urges the Ephraimites: “Turn back to Yahweh, the God of Abraham, Isaac, and Israel, and he will turn back to the survivors who are left of you” (2 Chr 30:6).